Honesty and Integrity: Premier Appraisals, Inc.

-Typically, appraising a long term career.
-Requirements to become a licensed appraiser have increased more than ever before.
-So it goes without question these days that real estate appraisal can certainly be considered a profession rather than a trade.
+Appraising is a profession, and appraisers are professionals.
+The rigors of becoming a licensed appraiser have increased more than ever before.
+That's why it goes without question these days that real estate appraisal can unquestionably be called a profession rather than a trade.
 As with any profession we have a strict ethical code.

-Premier Appraisals, Inc. has an established track record for completing appraisals with the highest of ethics.
+Premier Appraisals, Inc. has an established track record for producing competent and ethically superior appraisals.
 To learn more Contact us

-Appraisers may also have fiduciary responsibilities to third parties, such as homeowners, both buyers and sellers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary duty is restricted to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the job.
+Appraisers will often need to consider the interests of third parties, including homeowners, both buyers and sellers, or others.
+Those third parties normally are spelled out in scope of the appraisal assignment itself.
+An appraiser's fiduciary duty is only to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

-We meet or beat the industry standards and mandates set in place for professional behavior.
-We won't accept anything less from ourselves.
-Working on orders that contingency fees is never an option.
-That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We only perform to the highest ethical standards possible.
+We don't do assignments on contingency fees.
+That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
 Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal professions biggest no-no, because it would invite fraudulent practices since raising the estimate of the home would inflate the their paycheck.
-We don't do that.
-Other unethical practices may be defined by state law or professional societies to which an appraiser belongs.
+That is probably the appraisal industries biggest taboo, because it would invite fraudulent practices since increasing the value of the home would increase the their paycheck.
+We set ourselves to a higher standard.
+Other improper practices may be established by state law or professional organizations to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
 We follow these rules to the letter which means you can be confident we are working hard to objectively determine the home or property value.